 Your average person gets up, makes a morning cup of coffee, pours a bowl of cereal, and makes some eggs—or some variation thereof.
 Depending on their routine, they will then turn on the morning news, read the newspaper, or surf the internet.
-Before, during or after all of this will include showering, shaving, feeding the dog, and other activities that are needed to be done on a daily basis before heading off to work, school, or even for those who stay at home during the day.
+Before, during or after all of this will include showering, shaving, feeding the dog, and other activities that are needed to be done daily before heading off to work, school, or even for those who stay at home during the day.

-Depending on the individual, the order and type of activity will change but it is fairly common for some type of morning routine to set in for all individuals.
+Depending on the individual, the order and type of activity will change but it is common for some type of morning routine to set in for all individuals.
 Seldom are these developed routines conscious choices as people often simply fall into certain patterns depending on the interests, needs, strengths, and weaknesses.
-There is nothing inherently good or bad about routines, as they can be a wonderful addition to someone’s life or they can include negative aspects that are a continual hindrance.
+There is nothing inherently good or bad about routines, as they can be a wonderful addition to someone’s life, or they can include negative aspects that are a continual hindrance.

 Since you are likely to fall into some sort of routine, you might as well do all you can to maximize the routine you fall into.
 For those that trade in the financial markets a solid routine can help someone who still works full time to maximize their time spent trading.
 For those that trade full time a solid routine can allow more time to analyze new stocks, spend time with their family, or enjoy whatever other activities that catch their interest.

 Whatever you include in your routine, the key to making it stick is repetition.
 Over the years I have heard many numbers thrown out to state how many days in a row you need to do something for it to become a habit.
 Whether it is 15, 25, 30, or 45, there are two things for sure: first, the number of days undoubtedly varies based on the activity and individual and, second, if you do a certain activity long enough it will eventually become a habit so stick with whatever routine you establish religiously.